-Referrals to this service can be made by the Inclusion Manager (SENCO) or a GP.
+Referrals to this service can be made by the SEND team or a GP.

 In order to access individual or group Art Therapy sessions, there is a referral process which also includes an assessment.
 Pupils can be identified by a member of staff or parents/carers.

 Who, outside of school, can I turn to for advice and support?

 Richmond and Kingston Special Educational Needs and Disabilities Information Advice and Support Service or SENDIASS is a free, confidential and impartial service for parents and carers, children and young people (up to twenty five years). https://www.kids.org.uk/richmond-and-kingston-sendiass

 The type and range of support offered includes: